Research: Original research

 Original research, also called primary research, is research that is not exclusively based on a summary, review, or synthesis of earlier publications on the subject of research.
 This material is of a primary-source character.
-The purpose of the original research is to produce new knowledge, rather than to present the existing knowledge in a new form (e.g., summarized or classified).
-Original research can be in various forms, depending on the discipline it pertains to.
+The purpose of the original research is to produce new knowledge rather than present the existing knowledge in a new form (e.g., summarized or classified).
+Original research can take various forms, depending on the discipline it pertains to.
 In experimental work, it typically involves direct or indirect observation of the researched subject(s), e.g., in the laboratory or in the field, documents the methodology, results, and conclusions of an experiment or set of experiments, or offers a novel interpretation of previous results.
-In analytical work, there are typically some new (for example) mathematical results produced, or a new way of approaching an existing problem.
+In analytical work, there are typically some new (for example) mathematical results produced or a new way of approaching an existing problem.
 In some subjects which do not typically carry out experimentation or analysis of this kind, the originality is in the particular way existing understanding is changed or re-interpreted based on the outcome of the work of the researcher.

-The degree of originality of the research is among major criteria for articles to be published in academic journals and usually established by means of peer review.
+The degree of originality of the research is among the major criteria for articles to be published in academic journals and usually established by means of peer review.
 Graduate students are commonly required to perform original research as part of a dissertation.

 Scientific research

 Scientific research is a systematic way of gathering data and harnessing curiosity.
 This research provides scientific information and theories for the explanation of the nature and the properties of the world.
 It makes practical applications possible.
-Scientific research is funded by public authorities, by charitable organizations and by private groups, including many companies.
-Scientific research can be subdivided into different classifications according to their academic and application disciplines.
-Scientific research is a widely used criterion for judging the standing of an academic institution, but some argue that such is an inaccurate assessment of the institution, because the quality of research does not tell about the quality of teaching (these do not necessarily correlate).
+Scientific research may be funded by public authorities, charitable organizations, and private organizations.
+Scientific research can be subdivided by discipline.

 Generally, research is understood to follow a certain structural process.
-Though step order may vary depending on the subject matter and researcher, the following steps are usually part of most formal research, both basic and applied:
+Though the order may vary depending on the subject matter and researcher, the following steps are usually part of most formal research, both basic and applied: